MSc Mountain Environment and Development Studies: Career Path

 What is the scope of an MSc Mountain Environment and Development Studies program?

 The job outlook for graduates of an MSc Mountain Environment and Development Studies program will depend on the specific field and industry they choose to enter.
-However, in general, there is likely to be strong demand for professionals with expertise in environmental and development issues in mountain regions.
+However, in general, there is likely to be a strong demand for professionals with expertise in environmental and development issues in mountain regions.
 Some specific industries that may offer employment opportunities to graduates include environmental consulting, natural resource management, international development, and academia.

 What are the duties, tasks, roles, and responsibilities of professionals working in mountain environments and development?